 Information is temporally tagged – data to be exported and used to create detailed timelines of activity, statistical graphs that are used to expose trends over time, and to examine the activity levels within a region over periods of time.

-The research of ISVG involves manually sifting through information gained from web sites, journals that are available online, social media, governmental publications, and other traditional open source media that is accessible worldwide.
+The research such as provided by ISVG involves manually sifting through information gained from web sites, journals that are available online, social media, governmental publications, and other traditional open source media that is accessible worldwide.
 Highly competent researchers, fluent in a multiplicity of languages, merge the compiled data into analytic visualizations for presentation to the public and specific “clients” positioned within governmental organization and interagency homeland security.
-ISVG prides itself on a “three-tiered quality control process,” dedicated to “transparency, accuracy, and accountability from the researchers, database content, and analytic products.”
-Data acquisition and synthesis are an ongoing concern of ISVG projects located across the United States, involving interaction with multiple government and private agencies vested in the maintenance of national security.
-The website for ISVG offers a search function by which any interested person can review the profiles of violent radical groups – by geographic region, significant acts of crime and terror, or notable personages.
-Likewise, the ISVG blog offers interesting and frequent “links of the day” pulled from “hundreds of open-source news and intelligence articles from around the globe.”
-Visitors to the website can also access colorful and informative visualizations that offer interactive features by clicking on “data points” within the graphic.
+ISVG prided itself on a “three-tiered quality control process,” dedicated to “transparency, accuracy, and accountability from the researchers, database content, and analytic products.”
+Data acquisition and synthesis were an ongoing concern of ISVG projects located across the United States, involving interaction with multiple government and private agencies vested in the maintenance of national security.
+The website for ISVG once offered a search function by which any interested person could review the profiles of violent radical groups – by geographic region, significant acts of crime and terror, or notable personages.
+Likewise, the ISVG blog offered interesting and frequent “links of the day” pulled from “hundreds of open-source news and intelligence articles from around the globe.”
+The fruits of ISVG can today be seen exemplified in the efforts of the START Consortium.